FTB Tax Lien vs Judgment Lien – Know the Difference

 Which is more serious—a tax lien or a judgment lien?

-Can a CPA help remove or resolve a tax lien?
+Can a CPA help remove either type of lien?

-Absolutely.
-A CPA can negotiate with the FTB, request a lien release, or pursue resolution options like payment plans or Offers in Compromise.
-They can also coordinate with attorneys if a judgment lien is also involved.
+Yes.
+A CPA can negotiate with the FTB, assist with settlements, and work with attorneys if a judgment lien is involved.

 📣 About the Author